-Even if a home invasion isn’t the primary concern, there are dozens of perks of owning a protection dog.
+Even if a home invasion isn’t the primary concern, there are dozens of perks of getting a protection dog for special needs people.
 In situations where special needs children are nonverbal, a protection dog can step in when a child cannot call for help on his or her own, and alert parents or guardians that something is amiss.

 Here are the top five benefits of owning a police-trained dog: